Degree certificate FAQ

 No, the degree certificate is issued free of charge.

 You cannot add or remove courses from an issued degree.
 Nor can the name be changed afterwards if you later change your name.
-If you have changed your personal identity number you can get a new original certificate issued.
-Please contact examen [at] stu [dot] lu [dot] se.
+This applies unless your personal identity number is also changed.
+In that case, you can get a new original certificate issued with the new personal identity number and the name registered on the new number.

 No. We process the applications strictly according to their date of arrival.

 No. The degree must include the exact number of credits specified for that particular degree (180 credits for Bachelor's degree, 60 credits for a one-year Master's degree, 120 credits for a two-year Master's degree), no more, no less.

 An exception is made when no combination of the applicant’s courses can be added up to the even number required: in these cases, the degree can include a few extra credits.
 Otherwise, courses exceeding the number of credits required must be left out of the degree.
 However, it is possible to get a transcript through Ladok or from your department showing all courses studied, including those not included in the degree.

-No. However, some departments have a graduation ceremony for students finishing their studies.
+No. However, some faculties have a graduation ceremony for students finishing their studies.
 The certificate you get at this ceremony is not an official degree certificate.
-Please contact your department for information about such a ceremony.
+Please contact your faculty for information about such a ceremony.